contact form found below

 ⭑

-Ko Tē Atihaunui-a-Pāpārungi, ko Aranae toku ingoa.
+Tēnā koe e hoa, ko Tē Atihaunui-a-Pāpārungi, ko Aranae toku ingoa.

-I am guided to design, carve, record, in the way that I do by listening to how things make me feel.
-I believe the reservoirs of feeling are an intrinsic part of what it is to be alive, a resource of instinct that has always been available to us and will continue to be 4eva.
 I don’t understand what I make as mine, I have a relationship with what my body creates but this stuff is not synonymous with me as if I or the creations are a static thing easily measured.
-It makes more sense to me to consider what I’m practising to be a process of translation- I am practising translating feelings into various material and sensory forms.
-It feels good for me when people resonate with what I am sharing and simultaneously it simply feels good to just give some kind of expression to the wordless forces within.
+It makes more sense to me to consider what I’m practising to be a process of translation; I am practising translating feelings into various material and sensory forms.
+It feels good for me when people resonate with what I am sharing and it simply feels good to just give some kind of expression to the wordless forces within.

 Humans have had the impulse to adorn and carve a sense of identity into their skin throughout the world for millennia.
 I have recent tūpuna (ancestors) from a number of different lands and do believe that these relatives passed continue to live on somewhere within me, from the metaphorical sense to the biological.
-Multiple of these lineages have cultural skin marking practices and considering all humans have been feeling and making since the dawn of time, I’m sure my non inked tūpuna had varying kinds of creative inclinations too (as did yours).
+Multiple of these lineages have cultural skin marking (tattoo) practices and considering all humans have been feeling and making since the dawn of time, I’m sure my non inked tūpuna had varying kinds of creative inclinations too, (as did yours).
 So, in a way I do see this creative practice as a form of inheritance, a bridge to converse with the ancestors.
 A way of relating that has brought deep value to my life, one that I feel dedicated to nurture in my own mokopuna one day.

-Pre designed aka FLASH/
+Pre designed aka FLASH

 Please email me your idea in as much detail as possible inc reference images of my previous tat2s and why you like them,

-photos your body, what size you’re imagining the tat2,
+photos your body, what size you’re imagining the tat2, your budget,

-and any other information you feel like sharing.
+any scheduling/time boundaries you have and any other information you feel like sharing.

 Message me pls would love to hear from you.

-TOUCH UP/
+TOUCH UP

 Email me re touch up pls, would love to do this for you.
 No charge but if you wanna send $20 for materials that would be rad.